surh/scip_barplot/extended_example.md

     ## #   D416 <dbl>, D417 <dbl>, D418 <dbl>, D419 <dbl>, D420 <dbl>, D421 <dbl>,
     ## #   D422 <dbl>, D423 <dbl>, D424 <dbl>, D425 <dbl>, D426 <dbl>, D427 <dbl>, …

+The code above reads the file into a `tibble`, which is a type of `data.frame` that has some neat additional properties.
+You don’t need to concern yourself too much with the differences.

+The code above also produces a warning, indicating that `read_tsv` tried to guess the types of data in each column of the table.
+It guessed correctly but you should always specify the expected columns with the option `col_types` (use `?read_tsv` for additional details).

 ``` r
 Tab <- read_tsv("data/rhizo/otu_table.tsv",
                 col_types = cols(otu_id = col_character(),